 You should also keep an eye on the window panes; if you see mold or moisture accumulating, it could mean that the double pane glass is weakened or failing.

 How Your Door Affects Your Comfort

-You interact with your door every day, and that adds up in your overall quality of life as a homeowner.
+You interact with your door every day, and that adds up to your overall quality of life as a homeowner.
 Is your door difficult to open or close?
 Is it hard to get strollers, groceries, or packages in?
-That’s the kind of issue that we often suffer through, when a simple replacement could make them a thing of the past.
+That’s the kind of issue that we often suffer through when a simple replacement could make them a thing of the past.
 A door replacement can also be great for noise reduction.
 If you’re hearing a lot of cars, wildlife, or neighbors, a replacement can restore the peace and tranquility of your home.

 Don’t endure another day of these inconveniences.
 If you’re seeing any of these issues, or if you’d just like to discuss your options for securing your home, contact us.